Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Introduction

-In this work, we adopt a scientific and engineering goal: (1) to empirically study how humans learn spatial representations using a novel experimental Map Induction Task, and (2) describe a computational model of map induction that can be leveraged to optimize exploration in AI.
-We show that a Hierarchical Bayesian exploration model that implements map induction predicts human exploration and outperforms a naive implementation of a Partially Observable Markov Decision Process (POMDP) that plans without map induction (Experiment 1), showing that map induction may be an important computational principle of human cognition.
-Moreover, we show that human exploration strategies rely on probabilistic distributions over likely maps-generating programs, as opposed to using just the most likely map (Experiment 2).
+In this work we adopt a scientific and an engineering goal: (1) to empirically study how humans learn spatial representations, and (2) describe a computational model that formalizes human-like map induction that can potentially optimize exploration in AI.
+We show that a Partially Observed Markov Decision Process (POMDP) planner augmented with Hierarchical Bayesian map induction predicts human exploration better than a naive, non-inductive, POMDP (Experiment 1).
+We also show that human exploration relies on probabilistic distributions over likely map-generating programs, as opposed to using only the most likely map (Experiment 2).
 In the next section, we introduce the Map Induction Task.
 We then give a detailed description of computational models in Section~\ref{sec:models}.
-In Section~\ref{sec:experiemnts}, we describe two human experiments and compare behavioral metrics with results from our models.
+In Section~\ref{sec:experiemnts}, we describe two human experiments, and compare behavioral metrics with our models' predictions.